*It should be noted that we did next to no research and aren’t even sure what “Paleo” means.

 Here’s some truth juice: everyone loves diet fads.
 The folks who invent them love diet fads because money.
 The people who follow diet fads love them because self-esteem and body image.
-The amazing thing is that every couple of years or so there’s a brand new diet fad that either (1) completely contradicts the previous diet fad, or (2) is exactly the same as the previous diet fad but with a different name.
+The amazing thing is that every couple of years or so there’s a brand new diet fad that either (1) completely contradicts the previous diet fad, or (2) is exactly the same as the previous diet fad.
 When did all this diet fad rigamarole start?

 Probably in ancient Rome.
 If you were one of the poors, your diet consisted of:

-- Fruit you stole from some Noble’s garden (e.g., Crassus Pinguis).
+- Fruit you stole from some senator’s garden

 - Some soiled animal/weather phenomenon that had been possessed by/mated with a god.